Nitcloud/Digital-IDE/README.md

 * **Build function, complete synthesis, layout and wiring:**\
   You can choose to display the log of integrated wiring in real time in **Showlog** under **Makefile**.
 When an error occurs, the error log will automatically pop up.
 If **`[CRITICAL WARNING]`** appears during setup, it will also pop up.
 If the bit and bin files are generated normally, it can be ignored.

   **Note:** The generation of the bin file is incidental.
 In the root directory of the project together with the bit, the bin generated when the device is Zynq can be directly used, because I have made `fsbl.elf` and `ps_test.elf` for executable outputs.
-Bin, my fsbl is designed according to the microphase board, his `SD0 IO` is `MIO40` to `MIO45`, QSPI is `MIO1` to `MIO6`, if the same estimate can be used directly, if not the same, you need to generate `fsbl.elf` And `ps_test.elf`, put it under `./user/BOOT`, pay attention to the name, the plug-in will automatically generate `output.bif` to generate the corresponding executable bin file.
+Bin, my fsbl is designed according to the microphase board, his **`SD0 IO`** is `MIO40` to `MIO45`, **`QSPI`** is `MIO1` to `MIO6`, if the same estimate can be used directly, if not the same, you need to generate `fsbl.elf` And `*.elf`, put it under `./user/BOOT`, pay attention to the name, the plug-in will automatically generate `output.bif` to generate the corresponding executable bin file.

 * **Program function, one-click download:**\
   Just download, and the flashing function will be added later, but the bin file of Zynq is directly downloaded to the SD card and inserted to solidify.

 * **GUI function:**\
-  If you need IP design, sim timing simulation, or bd design selection **5) GUI**, then the graphical interface will automatically open.
+  If you need IP design, sim timing simulation, or bd design selection **6) GUI**, then the graphical interface will automatically open.

   **Note:** After opening the GUI, open the corresponding project's vscode, and the corresponding `startfpga` running terminal cannot be closed, and the GUI will automatically close after closing